How to Write a Mystery: The 7 Secret Steps Revealed

 In the first stages of editing, they will provide you with a holistic, in-depth review of your manuscript, helping you examine characterization and redistribute your clues to build to a stunning conclusion.
 After producing a second draft with the help of a developmental editor, you should be happy with plot, pacing, and all the key elements of your mystery.

 This is when Thompson recommends working with a copy editor: “It’s too competitive out there not to put your best work forward [...] without errors, bad grammar, or spelling mistakes.”
-At the end of the day, a professional will ensure your language is both spotless and compelling before your book hits the shelves, which is what you need to succeed in this genre.
+At the end of the day, a professional will help you become a better writer, and ensure your language is both spotless and compelling before your book hits the shelves, which is what you need to succeed in this genre.

 So, there you have it!
 If you follow these seven steps, you should be well on your way to giving mystery readers what they crave — a thrilling tale of bad guys, cliffhangers, and diligent sleuths.
 But if you want to test out your new knowledge on a smaller scale first, head over to Reedsy Prompts and investigate our archive of mysterious short story starters to kick things off.